elbee-cyber/old.elbee-cyber.github.io/_posts/2023-03-23-battelle-magical-goat.md

 Starting a Binja project and looking through the strings reveals the following:
 - File operations
 - A filename
-- A flag format string (Character by character, flag is likely calculater within the binary)
+- A flag format string (Character by character, flag is likely calculated within the binary)
 <p align="center">
   <img src="/assets/2023-03-23/Screenshot_3.png" />
 </p>